fhamonic/melon/README.md

 ## Concepts and design choices

-As mentioned above, this project makes extensive use of C++20 concepts to provide requirements for graph algorithms.
-These concepts allows to provide genericity to the graph algorithms in the sense that they would work on any graph implementation fulfilling their requirements.
-We describe the fundamental concepts of the library and their motivation in [Concepts and design choices](docs/CONCEPTS.md).
+The extensive use of C++20 concepts allows to provide genericity to the graph algorithms in the sense that they would work on any graph implementation fulfilling their requirements.
+We describe the fundamental concepts of the library and their motivation in the wiki page [Concepts](https://github.com/fhamonic/melon/wiki/Concepts).
 Thus, this library aims to allow users to bring their own graph structures, best suited to their needs.
-However, we provide classical implementation of graphs for different use cases such as 'static_digraph' that describes a non-mutable graph optimized for algorithms performance, and 'mutable_digraph' that describes a graph supporting all the common modification of a graph structure (creation and removal of vertices and arcs, modification of an arc endpoints) at the expense of some performances.
+However, we provide classical implementations of graphs such as 'static_digraph' and 'mutable_digraph'.
+The graph structures provided are described in the wiki page [Containers#Graph-structures](https://github.com/fhamonic/melon/wiki/Containers#Graph-structures).
+Algorithms and code examples are available on the wiki page [Algorithms](https://github.com/fhamonic/melon/wiki/Algorithms).

-## Code examples
+## Some code examples

+Iterate on the vertices in the order they are:

 ```cpp
 #include "melon/algorithm/dijkstra.hpp"